Frequently Asked Questions

 - Who will fund the ongoing years of Rise?

-The ongoing funding for subsequent years – after the initial Funding Stage – will be a self-funding provided by the income generated from the work-study programs of Rise students.
+The ongoing funding for subsequent years – after the initial Funding Stage – will be the self-funding provided by the income generated from the work-study programs of Rise students.
 These Founding Classes will with the Grace of God invent or innovate one or more internet services whose resounding success provides for the self-funding of the entire Rosa University system for many generations.
-In either case, Rise and Rosa University will be self-funded by the determination and native intelligence and genius of the indigenous Baha’i students of the Americas.
+In either case, Rise and Rosa University will be self-funded by the determination and native intelligence and genius of the indigenous Baha’i students of the Americas and their teachers.

 - Will Rise students be paid for their work at Rise?

 Rise students do not pay any upfront fee for their education at Rise.
 This does not mean their education is free.
 This means each student must do the work-study programs of Rise to pay for their own education and this is an attendance requirement.
 If you can’t agree to do the entire work-study program of Rise no matter what it is currently or becomes as we zig and zag to meet our overarching objective then this opportunity is not for you.
 Although they are not paid, per se, the students, according to the current business model, will receive a 20% share of any profit made during their tenure at Rise as long as they commit to participate in the entire 12 month program.

 The graduates of Rise will also be eligible, and will be encouraged to participate in the work-study programs of Rise during subsequent years.
 Every year Rise will open its doors to more students; as it grows into Rosa University.
 In future after Rosa is established, the 20% share of Rise profits will be shared equally by all the students whose Rosa University branch generates the profit.